BOE Technology : Trade war dents Chinese company profits, portfolio inflows | MarketScreener

 Foreign portfolio inflows into stocks in the world's second largest economy have slowed dramatically.
 Stocks exposed to overseas markets and a weaker yuan have seen sustained selling while companies in the consumer and technology sectors have seen share prices rise as Beijing boosts domestic consumption and seeks technological independence.

-Inflows in January-August via the Stock Connect scheme with Hong Kong were about 120 billion yuan ($16.92 billion).
+Inflows in January-August via the Stock Connect scheme with Hong Kong were about 120 billion yuan (13.78 billion pounds).
 That topped the year-earlier number, but was a fraction of the 600 billion yuan of 2019 inflows the China Securities Regulatory Commission (CSRC) expressed hope for at beginning of the year.

 Global index provider MSCI is quadrupling the weighting of Chinese mainland shares in its global benchmarks this year, while FTSE Russell began adding China A-shares to its main emerging markets index in June.